 What is an Insured Retirement Program (IRP)?

 An Insured Retirement Plan is a strategy designed to meet the dual need for insurance protection and a supplement for retirement income in the future.
 This can be funded in the hands of the business owner in after-tax dollars or funded through the corporation in after corporate tax dollars but before income tax dollars.
 If done through the corporation, it can be done in a tax-preferred way leveraging a Guaranteed Fee Arrangement.
-A Guaranteed Fee Arrangement is a payment plan by the business owner from the corporation.
+A Guaranteed Fee Arrangement is a payment plan by the business owner of the corporation.

 Summary of an Insured Retirement Plan (IRP)